RoseMcNally/SustainableSentiment/README.md

 # Sustainable Sentiment

 This GitHub repository contains the files for the MSc individual project "Sustainable Sentiment: Estimating the Sentiment for the Sustainability of Technology Companies through Machine Learning".
-The data is not included due to the large file sizes.
-To request any data collected or processed as part of this project, please email me at rosemcnally@hotmail.co.uk.
+The tweet data is not included due to the large file sizes.
+To request any tweet data collected or processed as part of this project, please email me at rosemcnally@hotmail.co.uk.
+Note that it can only be used for academic research as stipulated by the [Twitter API policy](https://developer.twitter.com/en/developer-terms/policy).

 ## Tweet Collection